Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE/control_plane_template.md

 What's the purpose of this PR?
 Check the specific option that applies.
 This is **mandatory**!

   - [ ] New resource provider.
   - [ ] New API version for an existing resource provider.
-(If API spec is not defined in TypeSpec, the PR should have been generated using [OpenAPI specs automation](https://aka.ms/azsdkdocs/createopenapispec)).
+(If API spec is not defined in TypeSpec, the PR should have been created in adherence to [OpenAPI specs PR creation guidance](https://aka.ms/azsdkdocs/createopenapispec)).
   - [ ] Update existing version for a new feature.
 (This is applicable only when you are revising a private preview API version.)
   - [ ] Update existing version to fix OpenAPI spec quality issues in S360.
   - [ ] Other, please clarify: